hxuhack/symobfuscator-deprecated-/docs/CommandLine.rst

 customary to use the so-called 'response files' to circumvent this restriction.
 These files are mentioned on the command-line (using the "@file") syntax.
 The program reads these files and inserts the contents into argv, thereby working around the command-line length limits.
+Response files are enabled by an optional fourth argument to `cl::ParseEnvironmentOptions`_ and `cl::ParseCommandLineOptions`_.

 Top-Level Classes and Functions
 -------------------------------